 One of the most common things students come to OARS for is time management support.
 Almost everyone feels like they could manage their time more efficently.
 Within time management, there are some key ideas we can to delve into.

 Scheduling is how you manage your day to day.
 What are you using to keep track of your life?
 Your brain?
 A paper planner?
 A wall calendar?
 A Google or phone calendar?
 A great starting place is to reflect on what you do now, and ask what your current method is missing.
 The second layer of time management is project planning.
 This is how you organize and tackle short and long term projects.
-Check out our Time Management Guide (coming soon!) to learn more on this topic or book a consultation with a Holistic Learning Program staff member and we can break things down together.
+Check out our Time Management Guide to learn more on this topic or come to Holistic Learning Program drop ins and we can break things down together.

 A Div is a person, a process, and a product.
 Hampshire provides its students with the opportunity to completely embody a learning experience.
 Whatever you want to know, you can explore, and build something from that experience.
 You will learn from the doing, the being, and the thing you created.